 Today, people from the arctic still herd reindeer for the same necessities.
 And it’s not just the Chukchi people, but many tribes from the region.
 And although Huskies are still popular dogs for herding, other breeds partake in this task too.

-Huskies as companions
+Huskies were bred as companions

 The Chukchi’s Huskies were not only sled and herding dogs.
 They were also beloved family pets.
 In fact, almost every Chukchi family would have their own Husky.
 But for a tribe that needs these working dogs for everyday tasks, it isn’t too surprising.